 For the entire two weeks before the Vegans were to dine at my table, they haunted me.
 I would see that particular reservation taunting me with the ominous label ‘VEGAN’ scrawled alongside it in red, underlined, a box drawn around it.
 Somehow it struck a kind of terror in me.
 How was it possible to cook a breakfast without so much as a single egg?
 It appeared to require some sort of magic that I did not possess.
 The children’s story, ‘Stone Soup’, flashed through my mind more than once; that actually seemed like the kind of thing they might be able to eat.
 Maybe I could convince them to have lunch instead… then I’d have something to make them.
 As it was, even one breakfast seemed daunting and this couple (plus one vegan toddler) were staying for two!
 It may as well have been a hundred.
 I went through my many personal recipes and my extensive collection of cookbooks and, even with this veritable library. the pickings were slim.
 Eventually I came up with a stuffed apple using soy spread instead of butter and stuffing it with various nuts, raisins, dried fruit and cinnamon mixed into a vegan granola that I made from scratch.
 Day One taken care of!
 Next!

 On day two I hit Whole Foods.
-I reminded myself of my 85 year old father for whom the grocery store is an all day affair involving extensive reading and computation.
-Not once does he just ‘put something in the cart’.
-Unlike me, however, he is not looking for purity of ingredients but for volume: what costs the least with the most in it.
+I reminded myself of my father for whom the grocery store was an all day affair involving extensive reading and computation.
+Not once did he just ‘put something in the cart’.
+Unlike me, however, he was not looking for purity of ingredients but for volume: what costed least with the most in it.
 On this day I take three times as long as I have ever taken in any grocery store.
 I study every ingredient on every box in the frozen food aisle that even moderately hints at being vegan breakfast food.
 Finally I come across vegan waffles.
 Fabricating a berry compote in my head, I came up with recipe Number Two.
 A bonus of this visit to ‘market’ is my discovery of Vegan Sugar.
 The bag gives no hint as to what makes it vegan so I buy it – not so much to serve it to the guests (although that, too, was in the game plan) – but as a reminder to ask these folks , “What’s the deal with the vegan sugar.?”

 The next morning, over a delicious waffle breakfast that had both grownups and toddler asking for seconds, I asked about the sugar.
 It seemed slightly moister, less granular than the non-vegan sugar I normally put on the table.
 Apparently the process by which regular sugar is made more crystalline uses bone.
 Yes, bone.
 I guess that would be an animal product.
 Who knew?
 We spend the rest of breakfast talking about all the most disgusting aspects of dairy.
 Growth hormones were mentioned.
 Disease was mentioned .
 The word ‘pus’ comes into the conversation.
 Milk was starting to sound like a really bad idea.
 Now these were nice people with an adorable child.
 But I was relieved when they left.
 The pressure was just too great.
 I wasn’t sure I had another vegan meal in me.